Health measures during the construction of the Panama Canal: The Sanitation effort

 Gorgas organized a major program to drain and fill swamps and wetlands around the Canal Zone.
 Many miles of ditches were dug, and grass and brush were cut back over wide areas.
 Oiling was used in a variety of means: workers with spray tanks were sent to spray oil on standing pools, and smaller streams were tackled by placing a dripping oil can over the waterway, which created a film of oil over each still patch of water in the stream.
 About 700,000 gallons of oil and 124,000 gallons of larvicide were used on the project.
 Gorgas also took another step in his efforts to eradicate mosquitoes in Panama: fumigation.
 He fumigated the residences of Panamanians who had been confirmed to have contracted yellow fever.
-"Pans of sulfur or pyrethrum were then placed in the rooms, the right quantity of powder was weighed out (two pounds per thousand cubic feet), and the pans were sprinkled with wood-alcohol and set alight" (Cameron 132).
+"Pans of sulfur or pyrethrum were then placed in the rooms, the right quantity of powder was weighed out (two pounds per thousand cubic feet), and the pans were sprinkled with wood-alcohol and set alight."
 When the effectiveness of this procedure was realized, fumigation was extended to all of Panama.
 Within a year of Stevens's appointment, every building in Panama had been fumigated, using up the entire US supply of sulfur and pyrethrum.
 In 1906, only one case of yellow fever was reported, and by the end of the Panama Canal's construction, there were zero every year.

 Gorgas's final means of attack on disease was to quarantine individuals infected with yellow fever or malaria from the rest of the workforce.
 Those who were diagnosed with either disease were put into "Portable Fever Cages", easily transportable screened structures used to prevent mosquitoes from biting an infected person and carrying the disease to others.
 Gorgas also had the thousands of canal workers sleep in screened verandas, as the mosquitoes that spread malaria are nocturnal and would infect the most people at night.